emdb-empiar/ahds/WritingNotes.md

   * How to handle Structures which require meta arrays like HxSpreadSheet or HxSurface patches.
   * define which protective measures (overwriting files) are responasbilitiy of user, which would by nice when provided by and which a must be provided by ahds.
+	+ cleanest approache would be to maintain for each file a list of weak references to all AmiraHeader/Amirafile objects which access it in in ONDEMMAND mode.
+Use the (stat_result(<truefile>).st_dev,stat_result(<truefile>.st_ino) value pair to uniquely identfy each file.
+  * define if files/streams which are not seekable and can not be read multiple times should be handled directly by ahds at all (1)
+	+ should a future extension map ONDEMMAND mode on these files to IMMEDIATE mode as for HxSurface files
+  * define if non seekable/rereadable files/streams should be directly written by ahds (1)

+(1) Pythons file/file-like io design allows to support these files by wrapping file handle
+    within buffered-file object which even may be provided by caller -> support of any thinkable stream possible using this approach including reading directly from and storing to archive files (tar,zip, etc.)